CURRENT VOLUME: 114.1 Solitudes

 The Romanic Review is a journal devoted to the study of Romance literatures.
 Founded by Henry Alfred Todd in 1910, it is published by Duke University Press on behalf of the Trustees of Columbia University in the City of New York.
 The journal is published three times a year and balances special thematic issues and regular unsolicited issues.
 It covers all periods of French, Italian and Ibero-romance languages literature, and welcomes a broad diversity of critical approaches.

 Teodolinda Barolini, Karen Benezra, Bruno Bosteels, Antoine Compagnon, Jonathan Crary, Souleymane Bachir Diagne, Madeleine Dobie, Thomas Dodman, Kathy Eden, Pierre Force, Aubrey Gabel, Graciela Montaldo, Emmanuelle Saada, Joanna Stalnaker, Hannah Weaver, Caroline Weber, Gareth Williams, Eliza Zingesser

-Jean-Baptiste Amadieu (CNRS-ENS), Roberto Antonelli (Sapienza, Rome), David Caron (Michigan), Matei Chihaia (Wuppertal), Andrew Counter (Oxford), Noah Guynn (UC Davis), Ivan Jablonka (Paris XIII), Jean-Louis Jeannelle (Rouen), Ann Jefferson (Oxford), Michael Lucey (Berkeley), John D. Lyons (Virginia), Marielle Macé (CNRS), William Marx (Collège de France), Lola Badia Pàmies (Barcelona), Thomas Pavel (Chicago), Paolo Pellegrini (Verona), Lino Pertile (Harvard), Gilles Philippe (Lausanne), Julia Prest (St Andrews), Elena Russo (Johns Hopkins), Maurice Samuels (Yale), Anne Simon (CNRS/EHESS), H. Wayne Storey (Indiana), Richard Trachsler (Zurich), Anita Traninger (Berlin), Éric Trudel (Bard), Kate Tunstall (Oxford), Oumelbanine Nina Zhiri (San Diego), Nicholas White (Cambridge)
+Jean-Baptiste Amadieu (CNRS-ENS), Roberto Antonelli (Sapienza, Rome), David Caron (Michigan), Matei Chihaia (Wuppertal), Andrew Counter (Oxford), Noah Guynn (UC Davis), Ivan Jablonka (Paris XIII), Jean-Louis Jeannelle (Rouen), Ann Jefferson (Oxford), Michael Lucey (Berkeley), John D. Lyons (Virginia), Marielle Macé (CNRS), William Marx (Collège de France), Peggy McCracken (University of Michigan), Lola Badia Pàmies (Barcelona), Thomas Pavel (Chicago), Paolo Pellegrini (Verona), Lino Pertile (Harvard), Gilles Philippe (Lausanne), Julia Prest (St Andrews), Elena Russo (Johns Hopkins), Maurice Samuels (Yale), Anne Simon (CNRS/EHESS), H. Wayne Storey (Indiana), Richard Trachsler (Zurich), Anita Traninger (Berlin), Éric Trudel (Bard), Kate Tunstall (Oxford), Oumelbanine Nina Zhiri (San Diego), Nicholas White (Cambridge)

 The Romanic Review does not accept submissions sent by postal mail.